iOS 26

 10. Update the Software on Your Airpods or Connected Device

-Sometimes, the outdated software or firmware may cause AirPods to become quiet or silent.
-Outdated software may cause your devices to malfunction.
+Sometimes, outdated software or firmware may cause AirPods to become quiet or silent, or your devices may malfunction.

 3. Hit Software Update.